 Essential Oils: A Treatment for Cancer

-Terpenoids have been the focus of several studies in how they impact important diseases in humans.
+Terpenoids have been the focus of several studies on how they impact important diseases in humans.
 One such study was the positive effects of terpenoids in cardiac ischemia/reperfusion associated with oxidative stress inhibition.
 When patients were given an oral preparation of Ginkgo biloba extract, a species of tree, it resulted in controlling the side effects of myocardial ischemia and improved myocardial functional recovery as little as fifteen days after the start of the study.
-Free radical formation was inhibited by the extract, rather than destroying free radicals that were already present in the body.
-Though some studies vary, G. biloba has also shown some success in treating memory disorders such as Alzheimer’s.
+The free radical formation was inhibited by the extract, rather than destroying free radicals that were already present in the body.
+Though some studies vary, Ginko Biloba has also shown some success in treating memory disorders such as Alzheimer’s.

 Clinical Studies Still to Confirm EOs' Effect on Cancer

-Through the discovery of anticancer natures of some EOs, this makeups a particularly interesting section of natural cancer remedies.
+Through the discovery of anticancer natures of some EOs, this makes up a particularly interesting section of natural cancer remedies.
 Using highly resolutive gas chromatographic techniques, the chemical compositions of EOs can be analyzed on an extremely detailed level.

 Holistic medicine is a very underrated form of cancer treatment.
 For many Americans, because alternative methods are not practiced by many doctors due to a lack of knowledge or training in the use of these methods, they believe it to be a sham.

 An increasing amount of people have started giving these “quack” doctors another look, both for themselves as well as for their pets.
 Veterinarians with extensive education and experience using non-traditional medicine can be an invaluable resource when treating a pet who has cancer.
 Because diseases like cancer can vary between patients and treatment options may not work for every patient, encompassing several options to beat the disease is beneficial.